 Mergers and acquisitions are more common than ever in today’s business climate.
 Chances are, if you haven’t yet worked at a company going through some sort of integration, you will.
-Yet studies show that many—if not most—mergers are doomed to fail.
+Yet studies show that many—if not most—mergers are doomed to fail due to misaligned work cultures.
 The failures result in poor shareholder results, layoffs and in some cases a complete dissolution of the merger.

-Why?
+But how exactly does this happen?
 Sometimes, as with MCI WorldCom and Sprint, they fall apart due to regulatory pressure before they ever take place.
-Sometimes, as with Quaker and Snapple, it is because one company overestimated the worth of the other—and overpaid.
+Sometimes, as with Quaker and Snapple, it is because one leadership team overestimated the worth of the other—and overpaid.
 Sometimes, as with Kmart and Sears, it is simply poor product, market or resource synergy.

 New York Central and Pennsylvania Railroad

 In 1968, two longtime railway rivals, New York Central Railroad and Pennsylvania Railroad merged to become Penn Central, the sixth largest corporation in America.
-What Penn Central did not expect was that years of fierce competition made it impossible for the two companies to work cooperatively together.
+The business leaders at Penn Central did not expect that years of fierce competition made it impossible for the two companies to work cooperatively together.
 The company filed for bankruptcy after only two years.

 Daimler and Chrysler